 - If it is a necessity to walk or drive in areas that have been flooded:

 o Stay on firm ground.
 Standing water may be electrically charged from underground or downed power lines.o Take another route if you come upon a barricade or flooded road.
 Roads may still be closed because they have been damaged or are covered by water.
 Barricades have been placed for your protection.o Remember that flooding may have caused familiar places to change.
 Floodwaters often erode roads and walkways.o Be aware of areas where floodwaters have receded.
 Roads may have weakened and could collapse under the weight of a car.

 A flood can cause physical hazards and emotional stress, both to you as a landlord, but also to your tenants.
 You need to look after yourself and those around you as you focus on the repair and clean-up process.

 - Avoid floodwaters — water may be contaminated by raw sewage, petrol or oil.

-- Repair and maintain any sewer or sceptic tank damage - Damaged sewer systems are serious health hazards.
+- Repair and maintain any sewer or septic tank damage - Damaged sewer systems are serious health hazards.

 - Monitor news reports to understand whether the water supply is safe to drink.

 - Disinfect and clean everything that got wet.
 Mud left from floodwaters can contain sewage and chemicals.

 - Keep a schedule of work, documenting repairs and actions completed.